CeciliaSwe/portfolio-1st/README.md

 ## Credits
 ### Images and videos
-* Image on book page: Photo by Richard Brutyo on Unsplash photo
+* Image on book page: [Photo by Richard Brutyo on Unsplash photo](https://unsplash.com/@richardbrutyo)
 * Image on index page: own photo
 * Imgaes on courses page: own photos
-* Images on inspiration page: https://www.hdwallpaper.nu/
+* Images on inspiration page: [HD Wallpaper](https://www.hdwallpaper.nu/)
 * Video on Inspiration page: embedded from YouTube

 ### Code
 All code has been custom written for this project, but inspiration and tutoritals are credited as per below:

-* Form filedsets (ledgend style and inline display of label and input field) was inspired by https://www.sanwebe.com/2014/08/css-html-forms-designs
+* Form fieldsets (ledgend style and inline display of label and input field) was inspired by [Sanwebe](https://www.sanwebe.com/2014/08/css-html-forms-designs)
 * Use of hero image and overlapping textfield was inspired by the  Code Institute Love Running Walkthrough
 * Use of text transform for footer icons was inspired by the Code Institute Love Running Walkthrough
-* The use of Flexbox was taught by https://css-tricks.com/snippets/css/a-guide-to-flexbox/
+* The use of Flexbox was taught by [CSS tricks flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
-* The technique to omitt elements in media queries was taught by https://www.thesitewizard.com/css/hide-images-on-mobile-website.shtml
+* The technique to omitt elements in media queries was taught by [The Site Wizard](https://www.thesitewizard.com/css/hide-images-on-mobile-website.shtml)

 ### Acknowledgements

--   To my Mentor for continuous helpful feedback
+-   To my Mentor [Chris Quinn](https://github.com/10xOXR) for patience during technical difficulties, for pushing me to make smart choices and for inspiration for the testing matrix.
--   To Tutor Jo for CSS debugging session
+-   To CI Tutor Jo for CSS debugging.